Jazz Chisholm Player Props: Marlins vs. Diamondbacks

 Jazz Chisholm At The Plate

-- Chisholm is hitting .229 with a double, a triple, two home runs and four walks.
+- Chisholm has a double, a triple, two home runs and four walks while hitting .231.

-- In nine of 13 games this year (69.2%), Chisholm has reached safely via hit, and that includes multiple hits twice.
+- In 10 of 14 games this season (71.4%), Chisholm has reached safely via hit, and that includes multiple hits twice.

-- In 13 games played this season, he has gone deep in two of them.
+- He has homered in two of 14 games played this season, and in 3.6% of his plate appearances.

-- Chisholm has driven in a run in four games this year (30.8%), but has had no multiple-RBI games.
+- Chisholm has driven in a run in four games this season (28.6%), but has had no multiple-RBI games.

-- In four of 13 games this season, he has scored, including multiple runs once.
+- In four of 14 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.